zachbarth/minimalist-game-framework/README.md

 `class Color`

 * A data structure representing a 32-bit RGBA color that is used in many API functions.
-* The class also contains static members for all of the built-in .NET colors, e.g. Color.CornflowerBlue and many others.
+* The class also contains static members for all of the built-in .NET colors, e.g. Color.CornflowerBlue and others.

 # Appendix 1: Screen Resolution #